 The growlithe down below glanced nervously at one another.
-To most, the news of moving the entire growlithe tribe was nothing new; there had been lots of rumors about it before.
-All the same, it was startling to hear that it would soon actually be happening.
+To most, the idea of moving the entire growlithe tribe was nothing new; there had been lots of rumors about such a thing before.
+However, it was startling to hear that it would soon actually be happening.
 Still, most of them were doubtful that they could survive in such strange territories beyond what had always been their home.
-There was a reason the houndour tribe was taking the growlithes' territory as the snow melted; the land further on was little more than a barren wasteland, though from the mountain, a growlithe could see what looked like a large forest beyond that.
+There was a reason the houndour tribe was taking the growlithe tribe’s territory as the snow melted; the land further on was little more than a barren wasteland, though from the mountain, a growlithe could see what looked like a forest beyond that.
 However, no one was sure what lurked there, and if the houndour tribe had no interest in moving to that forest, it couldn’t be an ideal territory.

 Snowcrystal knew that until recently, the growlithe and the houndour had for the most part left each other in peace, each having their own hunting grounds and lands to call their own.
 However, she also knew that hunting was difficult in both habitats, and the houndour had been taking over what once had been frozen plains for themselves.
-The melting of the snow seemed so strange and unnatural, that the only explanation anyone could give was that the odd occurrence was happening because Articuno had left the mountain.
+The melting of the snow seemed so strange and unnatural that the only explanation anyone could give was that it was happening because Articuno had left the mountain.

 But what if there was a reason for it?
 Ignoring the other growlithe, Snowcrystal stood up and called to her leader, who was still trying to reason with the tribe, “What if someone went to search for Articuno?”

 Snowcrystal was immediately aware of all eyes focusing on her.
 Icefang spoke to her calmly, “I am afraid Articuno has probably left of his own free will.
 If that is really the case, there is nothing we can do to bring him back.”